 - A faulty meter

-Are your bills accurate or estimated?
+Are your energy bills accurate or estimated?

 Your bill should say if it based on estimated usage.
 If so, you should get in touch with your supplier to submit a meter reading.
 You can then ask for a new bill to be generated based on actual usage.

 You do not need to pay an estimated bill.
 As long as you provide an updated meter reading you can demand a new bill based on your true usage.
+Alternatively you can opt to install a smart meter, that will measure your energy use and will automatically send readings to your provider to ensure accurate billing leaving your poorly estimated bill behind.

 Have you submitted a meter reading that's too high?